braindatalab/mri_preprocessing/README.md

 To visually inspect the data on the S3 bucket a GUI-based file-browser like [Cyberduck](https://cyberduck.io/) can be used.
 For the actual download, it is more convenient to use a cli-based tool like [Rclone](https://rclone.org/).

 In the case of the HBN project, the MRI data was downloaded to PTB workstation e84460 under `/scratch/hbnetdata/MRI`.
 As a result, the folder `MRI` contained all downloaded  participant folders.
-The folder structure within a participant folder is compliant with the [BIDS](https://bids-specification.readthedocs.io/en/stable/index.html) standard.
+The downloaded data is compliant with the [BIDS](https://bids-specification.readthedocs.io/en/stable/index.html) standard.

 ### Rclone